For nearly the last half-century, the Haddon Township Department of Public Works (DPW) has benefited from the steady hand of Joe Haigh.

 In retirement, Haigh will enjoy his days gardening and woodworking, and spending time enjoying life at a slower pace.

-Joe and Debbie are the proud parents of 37-year-old Joe Jr., who operates an independent trucking business, and Victoria, 23, who recently completed an advanced nursing degree.
+Joe and Debbie are the proud parents of 37-year-old Joe Jr., who operates an independent trucking business, and Victoria, 23, who is in her final year of a physician assistant program at Thomas Jefferson University Hospital.

 To ease Joe into his new life, the family has begun a weekly movie night, in which they’ll take in a film for every year he worked for the township, starting with the date of his hire (1978).